heheshang/AuroraPlan/Rust for Rustaceans.md

 between tasks while sharing the code for the various Waker methods.
-When the executor eventually polls a task, that task starts running from the top of its implementation of Future::poll and must decide from there how
+When the executor eventually polls a task, that task starts running from the top of its implementation of Future::poll and must decide from there how to get to the future deeper down that can now make progress.

-Asynchronous Programming 137
-to get to the future deeper down that can now make progress.
 Since each future knows only about its own fields, and nothing about the whole tree, this all happens through calls to poll that each traverse one edge in the tree.
-The choice of which inner future to poll is often obvious, but not always.
+- The choice of which inner future to poll is often obvious, but not always.
-In the case of async/await, the future to poll is the one we’re blocked waiting for.
+I the case of async/await, the future to poll is the one we’re blocked waiting for.
 But in a future that waits for the first of several futures to make progress (often called a select), or for all of a set of futures (often called a join), there are many options.
 A future that has to make such a choice is basically